 Type 2 diabetes affects the lives of millions of Americans.
 A person with the condition will battle it his or her entire life.
 Although there is no cure, the condition is treatable with medication, and one of the most popular drugs on the market for type 2 diabetics is Actos.

 If you took Actos as part of your treatment for type 2 diabetes, you may have experienced serious side effects.
-The Knoxville Actos lawsuit lawyers at the Law Offices of Ogle, Elrod & Baril, PLLC can determine if you have a case.
+The Knoxville Actos lawsuit lawyers at OEB Law, PLLC can determine if you have a case.
 Call us today at 865-546-1111 for a free evaluation so you can recover the damages you deserve.

 What are the side effects of Actos?